 The Actor Swap Is Coming...: Harrison Ford and Alec Baldwin are the two male leads in this film.
 Less than three and a half years after Working Girl, both actors had played CIA analyst Jack Ryan in separate adaptations of Tom Clancy novels.

 Dawson Casting: A very borderline example of this trope.
 When Tess and Katharine first meet, Tess has just celebrated her 30th birthday a few days earlier, while Katharine is turning 30 the following week.
 Melanie Griffith was actually 30 at the time of filming, but Sigourney Weaver was 38.
 However, the fact that Weaver's character seems much older than she is in comparison to Tess is intentional.
+Or Katherine could have been lying about her age.

 Doreen is Joe Pesci's girlfriend at the Copa in Goodfellas.
 She's the one who almost gives Pesci a heart attack when she talks about how a girl could find a talented black singer like Sammy Davis Jr. attractive.